leonardont/SurveyFormPage/README.md

-# CookieCatSurveyForm
+# "Cookie Cat" Survey Form
-A simple survey form with HTML and CSS for the freeCodeCamp course.
-This site's theme is a little survey form to receive cat pictures in your email.
+A survey form in HTML and CSS for the freeCodeCamp course. <br>
+This webpage's theme is a little survey form to receive cat pictures in your email.